 We present our first phase application to a European panel in May 2020

-We start working on our second phase application, if we qualify in the first phase
+We start working on our second phase application

 We present our second phase application to the panel

 We find out which Finnish city will be the Capital of Culture 2026

 Proposed programming is carried out already before the Capital of Culture year and developed further

 We create international collaborative projects